JamesKane/DecodingUsTools/README.md

 decodingus-tools fix-surjected-bam --reference <REFERNECE_FILE> -o <OUTPUT_BAM> <SURJECTED_BAM>
 ```

-When a GAM file is surjected back to a BAM the results are mixed up as compared to a traditional linear
+When a GAM file is surjected back via `vg surject' to a linear BAM the results are mixed up as compared to a traditional linear
 reference.
-This automates reheadering the @SQ details with a known reference matching order and names,
-removes the PanSN-spec names from the individual reads, and invokes samtools to sort the final result.
+This automates reheadering the @SQ details with a known reference to match the order, removes the PanSN-spec prefix from the individual reads, and invokes samtools to sort the final result.

 ### Caching
 The branch finding algorithms store files in these locations: